ameliaritger/MHWsim-expt/README.md

 └── MHWsim.Rproj
 ```

-## PUBLICATION TO COME, STAY TUNED!
+## STAY TUNED FOR THE PUBLICATION!